 Examples of Areas Covered

-- Platform validation – analysis around whether requirements are native, require a third party or require a customisation against each platform and then support in validating these and ultimately selecting a platform
+- Platform validation – determining for each platform whether requirements are supported natively or require a third party extension or a customisation, and then providing support in validating these and ultimately selecting a platform

-- Hands-on project support – be it supporting internal teams, managing external resource, getting hands-on with specific elements of the platform etc.
+- Hands-on project support – this might involve supporting internal teams, managing external resources, and getting hands-on with specific elements of the platform.

-- Management of RfP processes – creating documentation, selecting vendors or integration partners, creation of scoring criteria, overall management of the process etc.
+- Management of RfP processes – creating documentation, selecting vendors or integration partners, creating scoring criteria, and overall management of the process.

-- Support through discovery – helping to assure best practice is followed in specific areas, providing additional platform knowledge etc.
+- Support through discovery – helping to assure best practice is followed in specific areas, and providing additional platform knowledge.

 More Information on the process

-A big part of this exercise is about defining what’s really needed within a project and deciding what can be built into a phase two or the post-launch backlog.
-Custom requirements often increase project costs disproportionately and also slow the project down, so I would generally help define what’s business critical and what can be achieved natively or via a third party (depending on the requirements).
-Depending on the scope of the relationship etc I’d also then map out what that solution could look like and potentially take on the implementation.
+A big part of this exercise is about defining what’s really needed within a project and deciding what can be built into a phase two or the post-launch workstream.
+Custom requirements often increase project costs disproportionately and also slow the project down, so I generally help define what is business-critical and what can be achieved natively or via a third party.
+Depending on the scope of the relationship, I’d also then map out what the solution could look like and potentially take on the implementation.

-Often, another key area of input is looking at what can be delivered without needing development work, via native functionality – for example, rule-based category merchandising processes, better use of product data, improved reporting, automating specific functions, better data capture etc.
+Often, another key area of input is looking at what can be delivered without needing development work, via native functionality – for example, rule-based category merchandising processes, better use of product data, improved reporting, automating specific functions, and better data capture.

-In terms of billing – I’m also very flexible and work on a mix of fixed scope contracts, ad hoc projects (tracking and invoicing based on time), a set retainer through the duration of the project and a bit of a combination of these methods.
+In terms of billing, I’m very flexible and work on a mix of fixed scope contracts, ad hoc projects (tracking and invoicing based on time), a set retainer through the duration of the project and a combination of these methods.
 Another way I often work is quoting for the delivery of specific deliverables.